56th FW deploys Airmen to support Operation Allies Welcome

 |0

-This work, 56th FW deploys Airmen to support Operation Allies Welcome [Image 4 of 4], by SrA Leala Marquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 56th FW deploys Airmen to support Operation Allies Welcome, by SrA Leala Marquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT